cesardushime/AI-Adoption-Job-Displacement-Analysis-2020-2025/README.md

-plot_country_ai_adoption(df, 'USA')  # AI adoption trends by industry in the USA industry_jobloss(df, ['Healthcare', 'Finance'])  # Job loss trends in key industries country_jobloss(df, ['Japan', 'Germany'])  # Country-wise job loss trends
+plot_country_ai_adoption(df, 'USA')  # AI adoption trends by industry in the USA industry_jobloss(df, ['Healthcare', 'Finance'])  # Job loss trends in key industries country_jobloss(df, ['Japan', 'Germany'])  # Country-wise job loss trends ai_adoption_map_by_year(df, 2022) # Generates a map of all countries and AI adoption rate in a specific year/ all years if no year specified.
 ```

 ---